oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

 Basically this looks pretty simple in comparisson to making all of the http requests by hand !

-Save the changes to the files and run the storefront main class.
-Also if it's not still running make sure to run the stockmanager.

-let's try accessing the storefront service, this use the REST Client to pass the request to the stockmanager service which will (as before) go to the database.
+- **Save the changes** to the files
+- **Run** the storefront main class.

+Let's try accessing the storefront service using **curl**.
 This may take a few seconds to respond to the first request as there is a lot of stuff which is initialized on demand here.

+-  `curl -i -X GET -u jill:password http://localhost:8080/store/stocklevel`

 ```
-$ curl -i -X GET -u jill:password http://localhost:8080/store/stocklevel
 HTTP/1.1 200 OK
 Content-Type: application/json
 Date: Mon, 6 Jan 2020 14:33:57 GMT